Ate-Bit-Dave/BitcoinHashCore/doc/README_windows.txt

 completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.
+It is based of a combination of Bitcoin and Litecoin.
+Its minning algo is Scrypt.
+This is the first update of the coin since inception in 2015.

 Setup